BaconPlay/StreamJarCSS/subelements.md

-A probably incomplete list of how to access certain sub elements for each data type.
+*The probably incomplete list of how to access certain sub elements for each data type in the StreamJar overlay.*
 -----------------------------------------------

 * Goal